Hendrikjen/pedigree_programme/README.md

   - ID names have to be unique and have to be unambiguously assignable to pedigree IDs; every focal ID has to be listed in the pedigree separately; ID names like _UNK_, _NA_, _unknown_, _unkn_f_, and _unkn_m_ have to be avoided
 - [example](example/relatedness_calculation/example_input_dyad_selection.txt)

-#### Dyadic relatedness information (Simulated Annealing: realized and pedigree-derived relatedness values)
+#### Dyadic relatedness information (Simulated Annealing: realised and pedigree-derived relatedness values)
 - Input file format: .txt (tab-separated)
 - no header
 - empty NA values (like "") lead to adverse behaviour or programme abort
-- only dyads listed within this file will be considered as relevant for minimizing the variance between the pedigree-derived relatedness coefficient and the realized realtedness value
+- only dyads listed within this file will be considered as relevant for minimizing the variance between the pedigree-derived relatedness coefficient and the realised realtedness value
 - columns (order and format is mandatory): ID_1, ID_2, pedigree_r, real_r
   - ID names have to be unique and have to be unambiguously assignable to pedigree IDs; every focal ID has to be listed in the pedigree separately; ID names like _UNK_, _NA_, _unknown_, _unkn_f_, and _unkn_m_ have to be avoided
   - pedigree_r: dyadic relatedness coefficient from the incomplete pedigree; no NA values possible
-  - real_r: realized relatedness values of the dyad, obtained for instance from shared IBD segments; no NA values possible
+  - real_r: realised relatedness values of the dyad, obtained for instance from shared IBD segments; no NA values possible
 - [example](example/simulated_annealing/example_simulation_dyads.txt)
 </details>